google/sbsim/docs/docs-site.md

 While the server is running you can view the site at [http://localhost:8000](http://localhost:8000).

-> NOTE: the server hot reloads after configuration changes, however if you
+> NOTE: the server hot-reloads after configuration changes, however if you
 > change a docstring in one of the documented Python files, you may need to
 > restart the server for the changes to take effect.